www.carrozzieri-italiani.com

 The origin of the Lamborghini 400 GT Monza

 In 1963, the 350-GTV was introduced as the 1st prototype by a new Italian company, Lamborghini.
-Giotto Bizzarrini designed a race-type tubular frame chassis and a V-12 engine for it which was built by Neri & Bonacini.
+Dallara designed a chassis which was built by Neri & Bonacini.
 Established by Giorgio Neri & Luciano Bonacini in Modena, and known as Nembo, it was a coachbuilding and mechanic workshop generally working on race cars for Maserati and Ferrari, also accepting orders from private clients.

 Photo courtesy of © Bonhams